-And you typically have 60 days to enroll following your QLE.
+Typically, you have 60 days to enroll following your QLE.
 Click here to find out if you’re eligible.

 A premium is your monthly payment for your health insurance plan.
 However, premiums do not cover the full cost of healthcare.
 Often there are additional costs including your deductible and copayments.
 An important note: plans with higher premiums have lower deductibles, and could save you money in the long run.

 This is the amount your insurance will pay for a covered service, only after you’ve met your deductible.
 For example, say your health insurance plan allows $100 per office visit with a 20% coinsurance rate.
 If your deductible has been met, you pay $20.
 If you haven’t met your deductible, you pay the full amount of $100.